alicolville/Weight-Tracker/readme.txt

 = 7.0.13 =

-Bug fix: Changed footable dates to use UTC methods
+* Bug fix: Changed footable dates to use UTC methods.
+* Improvement: Allow filtering of Post URL for Weight Entry forms.

 = 7.0.12 =